Locomotive No. 1: Operations

 Locomotive No. 1 arrived by ship on 13 January 1855 and was hauled to a temporary shed on the site of the Eveleigh Railway Workshops.
 The Locomotive Engineer William Scott supervised assembly and the engine commenced running on 15 May 1855 with ballast trains for railway construction.

 Locomotive No. 1 was used for hauling goods and passengers between Sydney, Campbelltown, Richmond and Penrith, and as newer locomotives arrived was confined to goods services to Picton and Penrith.
 The locomotive was initially fuelled by local timber and later modified to allow the burning of coal.

-The first accident involving Locomotive No.1 was a derailment on 10 July 1858.
-Two people were killed when a passenger carriage left the rails and toppled down an embankment near Homebush.
+The first accident involving Locomotive No. 1 was a derailment on 10 July 1858.
+Two people were killed when a passenger carriage derailed and fell down an embankment near Homebush.
 On 6 January 1868, a man was killed when Locomotive No. 1 collided with a passenger train at Newtown Station.

-Locomotive No. 1 ended its service on 15 May 1877 having travelled 156,542 mi.
+Locomotive No. 1 was withdrawn on 15 May 1877, having travelled 156,542 mi.

 Preservation

 The Museum of Applied Arts and Sciences, later the Powerhouse Museum, approached the Commissioner of Railways to have the locomotive placed in its care.
 After being rebuilt and repainted, it was presented on 8 May 1884 to the Museum and housed in an annexe of the Agricultural Hall in the Domain.
 In 1893, it was moved to a special annex built at the Museum's Harris Street site.

 Locomotive No. 1 was removed from the Museum and displayed during the 50th Anniversary of NSW Railways in 1905, the NSW Government Railway and Tramway Institute's Great Industrial and Model Exhibition in 1917, the Sesquicentenary of European Settlement in 1938 and finally the Centenary of NSW Railways in 1955.

 Following an extensive restoration program, the locomotive featured in the new Powerhouse Museum building opened in 1988.
-This rebuild disproved speculation that the Locomotive was No.2 as the majority of parts were stamped with the Makers serial number 958.
+This rebuild disproved speculation that the Locomotive was No. 2, as the majority of parts were stamped with the Makers serial number 958.
 A small number of other parts were swapped between locomotives per normal repair practice.